BEST LSAT STUDY SCHEDULE

 If you are looking for a more detailed schedule, we’ve just released a brand new day-by-day LSAT Prep Schedules for highly-motivated students.
 These premium LSAT study schedules are available in the following lengths: 10-week, 12-week (3-month), 14-week, & 16 week (4-month).

-These intense schedules for motivated self-studiers uses the Powerscore Bibles & plenty of real LSAT preptests, ensuring that you’re making use of all the best study materials currently available in an efficient and effective way.
+These intense schedules walk you through the Powerscore Bibles & plenty of real LSAT preptests, ensuring that you’re making use of all the best study materials currently available in an efficient and effective way.

 So first, how long do you need to properly study for the LSAT?

 I believe that the optimal amount of time to study for the LSAT is approximately 3 months of intense LSAT preparation.